Pub Date: 1991

 Then there is Adam’s twin brother, Noel-Victor, a mere corporal in the cavalry and a charming rake.
 But, while his looks match his twin’s, they are two different souls: one is filled with light and laughter, the other with darkness and dread.

 The first three chapters deal with Adam’s and Noel’s first meeting with Charmiane.
 The magical enchantment that follows at a ball attended by Napoleon himself is the stuff of dreams.
 Charmiane’s eyes shine in devotion to her dashing hero, and they dance the hours away and later bask in the romantic afterglow of that one perfect night…

 If you don’t fall in love with Charmiane and Adam within these first chapters, then this may not be the book for you.
 As I am a sentimental sap, I weep every single time I read this book.

 All the Tropes I Love in Romance

-This exquisite gem of a novel is filled with sensitive writing, passion, warfare, sadness, and love.
+Stranger In My Arms is an exquisite treasure of a novel is filled with sensitive writing, passion, warfare, sadness, and love.
 And so much more.